Vecno-Foundation/vecnoscan-indexer/README.md

 # imply Kaspa Indexer

-A high performance Kaspa PostgreSQL indexer implemented in Rust.
+A high performance Vecno PostgreSQL indexer implemented in Rust.

 ## About